dangminhduc/aws-database-speciality-note/README.md

     - Import using RDF file(ntriples, nquads, rdfxml, turtle) and must use UTF-8 format
 - The Neptune cluster must be restarted after enabling audit logs.

+## DocumentDB
+- You can use the profiler in Amazon DocumentDB (with MongoDB compatibility) to log the execution time and details of operations that were performed on your cluster.
+  - Enable by enabling custom parameter store
+- Extract query plan by using explain command
+- To find long running queries that slow down due to a suboptimal query plan, or queries that are blocked due to resource contention, use the `currentOp` command

 ## Redshift
 - Amazon Redshift performs its own audit logging.
 These logs store information about connections and user activities in your database.
 The logs are stored in Amazon S3 buckets.
   - Connection log – Logs authentication attempts as well as connections and disconnections